-Anderson Mountain stands to the northwest of Lyman Hill in north Puget Sound.
-It’s also on the Washington State Peaks with 2000 feet of Prominence list.
+Anderson Mountain by Lyman Hill and Haner Mountain sits west of Blue Mountain.
+At its north foothills nestles Lake Whatcom.
+Moreover, it’s earned a spot on the Washington State Peaks with 2000 feet of Prominence list.

 See more trip photos here.